Sasol Limited – Annual report – 30 June 2019

 The valuation of the share-based payment expense requires a significant degree of judgement to be applied by management.

 The cash-settled schemes allow certain senior employees the right to participate in the performance of the Sasol Limited share price, in return for services rendered, through the payment of cash incentives which are based on the market price of the Sasol Limited share.
-The vested portion of these rights are recognised as a liability at fair value, at each reporting date, in the statement of financial position until the date of settlement.
-The unvested portion is at each reporting date in the statement of financial position until the date of settlement and employee costs are recognised over the period that the employees provide services to the company until date of settlement.
+All the rights have vested with a liability recognised at fair value, at each reporting date, in the statement of financial position until the date of settlement.

 Areas of judgement:

 Fair value is measured using the Binomial tree option pricing models where applicable.
-The expected life used in the models has been adjusted, based on management’s best estimate, for the effects of non-transferability, exercise restrictions and behavioural considerations such as volatility, dividend yield and the vesting period.
-The fair value takes into account the terms and conditions on which these incentives are granted and the extent to which the employees have rendered service to the reporting date.
+The expected life used in the models has been adjusted, based on management’s best estimate, for the effects of non-transferability, exercise restrictions and behavioural considerations such as volatility, dividend yield and maturity of the award.